hclivess/Bismuth_PoT/README.md

-Bismuth Readme
+Bismuth Proof of Transaction reference repository
 =======

-Bismuth and Clarity are currently switching to a traditional Proof of Work algorithm, the development can be followed here: https://github.com/hclivess/BismuthPOW
+Bismuth and Clarity are currently switching to a traditional Proof of Work algorithm, the development can be followed here: https://github.com/hclivess/Bismuth

 Whitepaper:
 https://github.com/hclivess/Bismuth/blob/master/whitepaper.md